ELIXIREstonia/2025-02-18-R-basic-stat/README.md

     -   Trainees will be equipped with the knowledge about which statistical test to apply and when, how to do hypothesis testing in biological context and when to apply multiple testing.

-4.  **Learn about the relations in the data using correlation, regression and PCA**:
+4.  **Learn about the relations in the data using correlation, regression**:

+    -   Learners will find out about relations between features in data.

+5.  **Understand how to deal with categorical data in statistics**:

-    -   Learners will learn about relations between features in data and how to find gold in highly dimensional data.
+    -   Learners will gain understanding about how to find statistical significant associations in categorical data.

 ### Next step